VoxeLibre/VoxeLibre/mods/HELP/mcl_craftguide/API.md

 #### `mcl_craftguide.register_group(name, def)`

 Registers presentation metadata for a recipe group.
-This allows the mod that owns a group to choose the representative item shown by craftguide without making craftguide depend on that mod.
+This allows the mod that owns a group to choose the representative item shown by craftguide.

 Repeated registrations merge the supplied fields into the existing definition.
 This allows craftguide to provide a generic translated description while the